CGrahamS/order-pizza/README.md

 * _Clone this repository to your desktop_
 * _Open index.html in the browser of your choosing_

-_You must host this webpage locally_
+_You can host this webpage locally OR you can click [HERE](https://cgrahams.github.io/order-pizza/index.html)._

 ## Known Bugs